When to Admit a Loved One to a Mental Health Hospital

 People dealing with mental health problems usually take themselves for granted.
-Mired in the darkness of a mental illness, self-care activities typically fall by the wayside, and daily activities that sustain life often grind to a halt.
+Mired in the darkness of a mental illness, daily activities that sustain life often grind to a halt.
 They stop eating, refuse to take medications, skip work or school, and often neglect to bathe or shower.

 People who experience psychotic episodes tend to have difficulty telling the difference between what is real and imaginary.
-This can look like someone who hears sounds or sees people or objects that aren’t really there.
 Other times, it can manifest as paranoia or constant worrying about whether someone is trying to hurt them.

 If you notice that a loved one’s moods have changed, are constantly changing, or do not change enough, it might be time to call in reinforcements.
 Most people who are eventually diagnosed with a mental disorder often experience these changes at the onset.
 Look for indicators like irritability, fraying relationships, and withdrawal from social situations.

 Panic attacks are a classic indicator of mental distress.
 This could result from struggling with debilitating fear, worry, or anxiety, all of which occur throughout daily life.
-However, if these things begin to hinder daily activities or decision-making, you should take them seriously as a call for help.
+However, if these things begin to hinder daily activities, you should take them seriously as a call for help.

 When we struggle with something mentally, it can also physically show up in our bodies.
 Mental distress often manifests as muscle tension, headaches, gastrointestinal problems, constant fatigue, and worsening chronic medical conditions.

 Everyone has a special way of coping with different stressors in life.
 Some people go shopping, others enjoy a game, while a few might indulge in good food.
-These coping behaviors are healthy in moderation but become a problem when these behaviors become excessive and spiral out of control.
+These coping behaviors are healthy in moderation but become a problem when these behaviors become excessive.

 Some struggling with mental illness can identify the problem and help themselves through therapy, support groups, education, and lifestyle changes.
 Nevertheless, it is not always that easy for everyone.
 Those who find themselves too deep in the debilitating darkness of a mental health crisis will need someone to pull them out to safety.

-Suppose you see a loved one exhibiting most or all of these warning signs in the extreme.
+Suppose you see a loved one exhibiting most or all these warning signs in the extreme.
 In that case, they could benefit from a mental health hospital.
 They can receive comprehensive medical care and professional help to help treat their mental health issues.
-Most hospitals can provide in-patient health treatment for a brief period – anywhere between several days to a few weeks.
-This may be a short-term solution, but it is a necessary first step toward better mental health, especially in emergencies.

 Admitting your loved one to a mental health facility is a tough decision.
-While most people can and should make this choice themselves, state laws or mental capabilities can sometimes restrict the luxury of choosing.
-Either way, no matter how difficult, timely intervention may be exactly what saves our loved one’s life.
+No matter how difficult, timely intervention may be exactly what saves our loved one’s life.

 Creekside Behavioral Health offers a range of inpatient and outpatient treatments for adolescents and adults.
 We are ready to listen and hear your story if you need to admit a loved one to a mental health hospital.
-Our professional staff is fully trained and prepared to offer mental health treatments so you or a loved one can have a happier, healthier life.
 Verify your insurance or contact us with any questions.